 The meteor shower results when our planet plows into the dust trail left behind by Halley.
 From Earth's perspective, the comet fragments appear to come approximately from the direction of Betelgeuse, a bright red supergiant star in Orion.
-However, NASA says, staring at the direction of Orion will make you miss a lot of meteors.
+However, according to NASA, staring at the direction of Orion will make you miss a lot of meteors.

-"They are visible throughout the night sky," the agency wrote.
+"They are visible throughout the night sky," agency officials wrote.
 "It is actually better to view the Orionids at least 90 degrees away from the radiant.
 They will appear longer and more spectacular from this perspective.
 If you do look directly at the radiant, you will find that the meteors will be short — this is called foreshortening."

 The moon so bright

-The meteor shower of 2016 was somewhat spoiled by moonlight.
-The shower peaked on Oct.
-20, with the waning gibbous moon (more than half of its surface illuminated) obscurring the view for many skywatchers.
-Even under good conditions, the Orionids are dim enough to be difficult to see in city lights or even the suburbs, SPACE.com Skywatching columnist Joe Rao wrote.
+The meteor shower can occasionally be spoiled by moonlight.
+Even under good conditions, the Orionids are dim enough to be difficult to see in city lights or even the suburbs, Space.com Skywatching columnist Joe Rao wrote.
 "Typically, Orionid meteors are normally dim and not well seen from urban locations, so we suggest that you find a safe rural location to see the best Orionid activity," he said.